Overwhelmed by to-dos? Tiimo helps you organize and follow through.

 Use Tiimo to organize and execute your batches

 Tiimo allows you to visually organize these blocks, setting clear start and end times with notifications.
-The app’s countdown timers can help you stay on track during each session, reducing the urge to drift into unrelated tasks.
+The app’s visual focus timers can help you stay on track during each session, reducing the urge to drift into unrelated tasks.

 Take breaks between batches